thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 navigate-to-office-state-2:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/navigate-to-office-state-8-pe.png
-        title: 'Click on the row with the office name in the "Offices list" widget;'
+        title: 'Click on the "Office A" row in the "Offices list" widget;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/navigate-to-office-state-9-pe.png
-        title: 'You have been moved to the "Office A" state.'
+        title: 'You have navigated to the "Office A" state.'

 background-image-office-state:
     0: